ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 layer, but unreliable delivery is unavailable.
 HTTP Datagrams are negotiated and conveyed using the Capsule Protocol; see {{datagram-capsule}}.

-When running over HTTP/1.x, requests are strictly serialized in the connection, and therefore demultiplexing is not available.
+When running over HTTP/1.x, requests are strictly serialized in the connection;
+therefore, demultiplexing is not available.
 Unreliable delivery is likewise not available.
 HTTP Datagrams are negotiated and conveyed using the Capsule Protocol; see {{datagram-capsule}}.

 HTTP Datagrams MUST only be sent with an association to an HTTP request that explicitly supports them.
-For example, existing HTTP methods GET and POST do not define semantics for associated HTTP Datagrams; therefore, HTTP Datagrams cannot be sent associated with GET or POST request streams.
+For example, existing HTTP methods GET and POST do not define semantics for associated HTTP Datagrams; therefore, HTTP Datagrams associated with GET or POST request streams cannot be sent.

-If an HTTP Datagram is received and it is associated with a request that has no known semantics for HTTP Datagrams, the receiver MUST terminate the request; if HTTP/3 is in use, the request stream MUST be aborted with H3_DATAGRAM_ERROR (0x33).
+If an HTTP Datagram is received and it is associated with a request that has no known semantics for HTTP Datagrams, the receiver MUST terminate the request.
+If HTTP/3 is in use, the request stream MUST be aborted with H3_DATAGRAM_ERROR (0x33).
 HTTP extensions MAY override these requirements by defining a negotiation mechanism and semantics for HTTP Datagrams.